ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 - ***Bhutan:*** Bhutan occupies the fourth position in terms of low death percentage, standing at around 0.0335%.
 Despite a higher total number of cases compared to the previous countries listed, Bhutan's death percentage remains relatively low, suggesting effective measures in controlling the spread of the virus and minimizing fatalities.

 ### ii.
 By Continent

-To identify the continent having the highest likelihood of dying due to COVID-19, I developed and calculated a death_percentage metric.
-Then I filtered all other locations except the continents.

-Then in grouped the data one contienet and ordered it in descending order.
+To identify the continent with the highest likelihood of dying due to COVID-19, I calculated a death_percentage metric.
+I filtered the data to include only continent-level records and then grouped the data by continent, ordering the results in descending order.

 ```sql
 SELECT